revbayes/revbayes.github.io/developer/eclipse-config/README.md

 If you already have Eclipse installed you can go to *Help > Install New Software...* and enter the p2 repository URL for your version of eclipse found on the CDT downloads page.
 Then check the *Main Features* box, click *Next* twice, accept the User Agreement, and restart Eclipse.

+> **Important** When you first open Eclipse, you will be asked to choose a location for your workspace.

 Create an Eclipse project for RevBayes
 -----------------------------
 Assuming you have cloned the RevBayes github repository into the directory `<revbayes-repo>`, you can create a new C++ Eclipse project as follows: